-4.1.1.3 Sector Monitoring Standard Option 3: Fixed Total At-Sea Monitoring Coverage Level Based on a Percentage of Catch
+4.1.1.3 Sector Monitoring Standard Option 3: Fixed Total At-Sea Target Monitoring Coverage Level Based on a Percentage of Catch

 This option would consider an alternative method to using a precision standard for determining target coverage levels for human at-sea monitors.
 The current CV standard for determining the annual coverage level target focuses on precision of discard estimates.
-The options below would instead focus on ensuring accurate and precise estimation of total catch (landings and discards) through fixed levels of independent verification.
+The options below would instead focus on ensuring accurate and precise estimation of total catch (landings and discards) for each stock through fixed levels of independent verification.

-A coverage level of total catch to be independently verified would be identified and would replace the current CV standard (including the performance criteria) for deploying human at-sea monitors (Section 4.1.1.1: Option 1/No Action).
-One of the following coverage levels - an annual target coverage level of total catch to be independently verified - would be selected by the Council and applied to all future fishing years (unless changed in a subsequent action):
+A target percentage of the total catch (landings and discards combined) of each stock would be independently verified.
+This would replace the current CV standard (including the performance criteria) for deploying human at-sea monitors (Section 4.1.1.1: Option 1/No Action).
+One of the following verification levels - an annual target percentage of total catch to be independently verified for each allocated groundfish stock - would be selected by the Council and applied to all future fishing years (unless changed in a subsequent action):

-4.1.1.3.1 Sub-option 3A - 25 percent
+- 4.1.1.3.1 Sub-option 3A 25 percent

-4.1.1.3.2 Sub-option 3B - 50 percent
+- 4.1.1.3.2 Sub-option 3B 50 percent

-4.1.1.3.3 Sub-option 3C - 75 percent
+- 4.1.1.3.3 Sub-option 3C 75 percent

-4.1.1.3.4 Sub-option 3D - 100 percent
+- 4.1.1.3.4 Sub-option 3D 100 percent

-For whichever coverage level is chosen, sectors collectively would be required to meet the coverage level of total catch to be independently verified for each allocated groundfish stock, targeted at the total sector sub-ACL level.
-Independent verification of catch can be achieved through a combination of monitoring tools, including at-sea monitoring, dockside monitoring, or electronic monitoring.
+For whichever target coverage level is chosen, sectors collectively would be required to meet the target percentage of total catch to be independently verified for each allocated groundfish stock, targeted at the total sector sub-ACL level.
 Sectors would describe in their monitoring plans how the selected target coverage level of total catch for each allocated groundfish stock, targeted at the total sector sub-ACL level, would be achieved through a combination of monitoring tools.
-The portion would be representative of all gear types, sectors, and seasons.